Application and Acceptance

 Will I present anything at the end of the program?

 Yes, the REU programs on campus gather to present their work to the public on the last Friday of the program.
+Participants will be working on this poster and developing effective presentation skills throughout the 10-wk program.

 When are the weekly meetings?